GarzaMax/Enigma-Coder-Decoder-on-PyQt5/README.md

 # How to use?

-Firt of all write smth in lext text input
+Firt of all write smth in lext teft input

 Then, fill in 3 numbers in 3 little text input fields (Your pen friend need those 3 numbers too to encrypt your message)

 And now press "Crypt" or "Encrypt" to get the result